neurogears/inc-2023/_slides/01-intro.md

 ### Outline

+* Neuroscience Experiments and the Reactive Framework
 * What is Bonsai?
-	* The problem of multiple asynchronous data streams
-	* The reactive framework
-	* Operators and Observable sequences
-	* Core Bonsai concepts
+* Core Concepts
-	* Hardware & Software Ecosystem
 * Demos
+* Tutorial

 ---